piacandrews/govzeroaotearoa.github.io/index.markdown

 Anyone can propose or add a project.
 We will add links and information in the coming weeks so start thinking about the tricky and wicked problems and opportunities you would love to tackle with new friends :)

+- [Optimistic and pessimistic futures](https://govzeroaotearoa.github.io/futures/) - exploring futures we can both work towards and mitigate, together
+- [Legal Eligibility](https://govzeroaotearoa.github.io/legaleligibility/) - a project to create a repository of legislation as code, with public tools for anyone tolearn what they are legally aligible and entitled to in Aotearoa New Zealand

 ## About us

 Gov Zero Aotearoa was started by a diverse group of individuals from across Aotearoa New Zealand, with every intent to establish a self-governing, equitable and shared purpose community of doers, that get on with solving problems.
 The initial crew were Jo Allum, Pia Andrews, Jonah Duckles, Robert O'Brien, Arama Maitara, Hamish Fraser, Tom Barraclough, Ben Tairea, Brenda Wallace, Siobhan McCarthy, Regan Gilmour and more.

 We are also going to have an Advisory Circle that all projects can go to for advice, and to help ensure our Community development project stays true.
 More on that soon!

+## Supporters and partners

+We appreciate the support and encouragement from our supporters.
+The following organisations are providing support to projects and community building, and we are always looking for more to get involved :)

+- Venture Centre (Tauranga) - our host and legal entity
+- Catalyst IT - providing cloud infrastructure
+- Salsa Digital - participating in projects and seed funding

 ## Background